jjoy83/FoodTruckSearchSA/README.md

 All components have the unit test classes.

 ## Running the project
 There are 2 ways to run this project locally for debugging.
+The backend urls will be different based on which approach is being used.
+The backend url can be set in the appsetting.json file for FrontEnd web app or app.config file for console app.
-- You can use Visual Studio to build and run the frontend and backend api using IISExpress
+- You can use Visual Studio to build and run the frontend and backend api using IISExpress.
 - You can use the docker files for frontend and backend to run it using docker desktop
+- Provide the bingMapKey in the layout.html file
+- Provide the soda account app token in the appSettings.json file.
+- There is a console app for CLI use.
+Run the FoodTruckSearchConsoleApp.exe by providing the parameters for searchText, Latitude and Longitude.

 ## Deploying the app
+For production deployment, the best option is to use the docker images, push it to container registry in Azure or github and then deploy it to Azure web apps.
+Alternatively based on the performance or scalability requirement, it can be deployed to Kubernetes cluster as well.
+The deployment workflow is added in GitHub actions.
+Once all the appropriate values are filled, it can be enabled.

+## Pending Items
+Due to lack of time the following items are not implemented
+- Use Azure Cognitive search to perform search with open data
+- Use Azure keyvaults to store the secrets in appsetting.Json file
+- Enable authentication for BackendAPI using Microsoft identity server
+- More unit tests to cover positive and negative cases
+- Since no controller methods are added, no unit tests are added for controllers
+- Improve the UI experience by using bootstrap or better controls
+- Integration tests for backend api
+- Security scans